 - These medicines have side effects that can range from flu-like symptoms to headaches, chest pain, flushing, infections, and allergic reactions to the injection.
 Some of these medicines can damage your liver or heart.

 - These medicines are costly.
 Your cost will depend on your health plan coverage.

 Most of the time, MS is not diagnosed unless a doctor can be sure you have had at least two attacks affecting at least two different areas of your central nervous system.
 Your doctor will examine you, ask you questions about your symptoms, and do some tests.
-An MRI scan is often used to confirm the diagnosis, because the patches of damage (lesions) caused by MS attacks can be seen with MRI.
+An MRI scan is often used to confirm the diagnosis.
+That's because the patches of damage (lesions) caused by MS attacks can be seen with MRI.